sdfarshid/book-alchemy/README.md

    ```

 3. **Set up the database**:
+   Ensure the data directory exists and create an .env file in the root of the project.
+You can configure your environment variables in this file.
    Ensure the `data` directory exists and run the app to initialize the database.
    ```bash
    python app.py